Research Project: State of the art characterisation of tissue engineering contstructs

 Supervisors: Dan Brett and Paul Shearing (UCL), Nigel Brandon (Imperial)

-Jennifer graduated from Durham University with an MChem in Chemistry (International Route).
-Jennifer carried out her final year research project at the University of Würzburg, Germany, where she explored the synthesis and characterisation of luminescent coordination compounds.
-During her studies, Jennifer spent a summer at the Institut Laue-Langevin in Grenoble, France, where she used computational chemistry to elucidate oxygen ion migration in solid oxide fuel cells.
-Her PhD research project aims to investigate the use of high‑end, multi‑scale imaging techniques for characterisation of PEM fuel cells.
+Jen graduated from Durham University with an MChem in Chemistry (International Route).
+Jen carried out her final year research project at the University of Würzburg, Germany, where she explored the synthesis and characterisation of luminescent coordination compounds.
+During her studies, Jen spent a summer at the Institut Laue-Langevin in Grenoble, France, where she used computational chemistry to elucidate oxygen ion migration in solid oxide fuel cells.

 Research Project: Advanced atomic force microscopy of DNA minicircles